 Child Car Restraints

 Tragically one child is accidentally run over in their own driveway every week in Australia.
-Four Wheel Drive vehicles are not the only vehicle involved, with many popular family sedans also having extensive blind spots.
+Four-wheel drive vehicles are not the only vehicles involved, with many popular family sedans also having extensive blind spots.
 Young children are naturally inquisitive and want to see what is going on.
 They move surprisingly fast and can run into the path of a moving vehicle without warning.

 Leaving children unattended in the car, even for a short time, can be FATAL.
 Young children are at risk of dehydration, heatstroke, hyperthermia, and asphyxia; which can all lead to death.
 This fact sheet outlines the risk of leaving a child unattended in a hot car, the laws which govern this, as well as safety tips for travelling in hot cars.

 Pedestrian injury is one of the leading causes of child injury death in Australia.
 Roads are designed with adults in mind, but children are not ‘little adults’.
 They are less well developed physically, cognitively and in terms of their traffic experience.
-This fact sheet provides guidelines for helping keep children safe as pedestrians from birth to 13 years of age.
+This fact sheet provides guidelines to help keep children safe as pedestrians from birth to 13 years of age.

 Small Wheeled Devices: Skateboards, Inline Skates, Roller Skates and Micro-Scooters

 Roller skaters, skateboarders, and scooter riders are permitted to use footpaths and shared paths.
 Falls are the most common cause of injury to children when using these items.
 This fact sheet provides information on how to reduce the likelihood of injuries occurring when using these items, including features to look for when purchasing these items, as well as what safety equipment should be used.